affinidi/reference-app-affinidi-vault/generator/eventi/template/docs/credentials-issuance.md

 res.status(200).json({ credentialOfferUri, txCode, issuanceId, expiresIn });
 ```

+### 6. Run Application

-#### Run The application to experience Affinidi Credentials Issuance
+Run The application to experience Affinidi Credentials Issuance

 Try the App with Affinidi Login & Affinidi Credential Issuance Service, by purchasing an event ticket and redeem the event ticket in your Affinidi Vault.